thadeu/youtube-always-on-top/README.md

-# Chrome Extension to Always on Top Windows
+# Always on top Windows

+Chrome extension to keep on top active windows

 ## LICENSE